 They’re built by humans too, and humans always make a mistake.

-Is it really Google structure data tool having an error to validate?
+Is it really a Google structure data tool having an error to validate?

 Google employs the best software engineer on this earth.

-Even it's an error, they should have received report and fixed it right away, right?
+Even it’s an error, they should have received a report and fixed it right away, right?

 That’s what I thought.

 This thought leads me to read the Google developer documentation page once again, read it slower and slower.

 After reading it once again, I notice this sentence under Single, all-in-one-page list section:

 The page should contain user-visible text and an anchor to match each